apigee-127/volos-connectors/volos-salesforce/README.md

 ### Quick example

 The module maps Salesforce SOQL queries to RESTful API resources and query parameters.
-For example, the properly configured Salesforce connector might map a SOQL query like this:
+For example, a properly configured Salesforce connector might map a SOQL query like this:

 ``SELECT id, Owner.Name FROM Opportunity WHERE Owner.Email='jdoe@example.com'``